Is it worth overpaying on my mortgage?

 How to Overpay on Your Mortgage

-If you have established that you are free to make overpayments then you can usually do so by adjusting your monthly direct debit to your lender.
+If you have established that you are free to make overpayments then you can usually do so by adjusting your monthly direct debit to your lender or you can simply make a lump sum overpayment.

 Pros and Cons of Overpaying Your Mortgage